DevMountain/weatherman/README.md

 ### Instructions

 * Open `src/ducks/weather.js`.
+* Import `axios` at the top of the file.
 * Create a new action type of `SET_WEATHER` that equals `"SET_WEATHER"`.
 * Create and export a new action creator called `setWeather`:
-  * This function should take a single parameter called `weatherPromise`.
+  * This function should take a single parameter called `location`.
+  * This function should create a variable called `URL` that equals the return value from `buildURL`.
+    * `buildURL` gets imported from `weatherUtils.js`.
+It takes a `location` parameter and returns an API url we can use with axios.
+  * This function should create a variable called `promise` that equals a promise using `axios.get` and the `URL` variable we just created.
+    * The `then` of the promise should capture the response and then return the value of `formatWeatherData( response.data )`.
+    * `formatWeatherData` gets imported from `weatherUtils.js`.
+It takes the object the API returns and formats it for our application to use.
   * This function should `return` an object with two properties:
     * `type` - This should equal our action type: `SET_WEATHER`.
-    * `payload` - This should equal the promise we get as a parameter: `weatherPromise`.
+    * `payload` - This should equal the promise we created above: `promise`.
 * Update the `reducer` to handle the `SET_WEATHER` action:
   * When the action type is `SET_WEATHER + "_PENDING"`:
     * <details>